Tallion-07/GitHub-Community/Docs/CONTRIBUTING.md

 ## Getting started

-For information on how we write our markdown files, see [the GitHub Markdown reference](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md).
+For information on how we write our Markdown files, see [the GitHub Markdown reference](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md).

 Check to see what [types of contributions](./CONTRIBUTIONS.md) we accept before making changes.
 Some of them don't even require writing a single line of code :sparkles:.